wavefrontHQ/docs/pages/doc/metrics_security.md

 ### Block or Allow Access

 With a metrics security policy, you can block or allow access:
-* To metrics, optionally filtered by source and/or point tag
+* To metrics, optionally filtered by source or point tag
 * Based on groups, roles, and individual users.

 When an account attempts to access metrics, the backend looks at the rules in priority order.
 Higher priority rules overwrite lower priority rules.